Good News: My friend Robert Franklin is running for Oklahoma State Superintendent of Public Instruction.

 The superintendent of Mid Del Schools, one of the plaintiffs in the OTC litigation, arranged meetings with Department finance officials in December, 2019 and January, 2020 where they listened as I showed our analysis and data.
 They had no substantive response other than knowing that state aid was greater the year after an underpayment was made.
 They did not engage our mathematical analysis or attempt to refute it.
 Their minds were made up entirely with the knowledge that state aid is higher a year later, which was always part of our analysis showing the losses still remain.
 We later learned from discovery that their attempt at analysis was done with using data from the wrong years.

 With the pandemic in full swing and districts’ attention elsewhere than four-year old underpayments, we were left with five districts willing to pursue the matter.
-I was granted a meeting with Tulsa Public Schools finance officials to again show them the district had $3.5 million at stake in the matter, but they too, without data to show, were believers that the formula had made them whole.
+I was granted a meeting with Tulsa Public Schools finance officials to again show them the district had $3.5 million at stake in the matter, but they too, without any analysis of data, were believers that the formula had made them whole.
 We filed suit against the Department in June, 2020.

 Here is that District Court case: OSCN Case Details